mathspp/mathspp/pages/02.blog/building-a-python-compiler-and-interpreter-02-numbers/item.md

 ## Exercises

  - Can you add support for binary, octal, and hexadecimal numbers?
-(I won't be showing the solution in the next article.)
+(I won't be showing the solution in the next article but it's a good exercise for you.)
  - Can you add support for multiple additions and subtractions in a row?
 For example, can you make your program work with the code `"1 + 2 - 3"`?
- - Can you add support for unary minus?
+ - Can you add support for unary minus and unary addition?
+ - What about parenthesised expressions?

 [series-link]: /blog/tag:bpci